-Something woke me last night.
-Something out there was not right.
-I got out of bed to investigate.
+Something out there did not seem right, so I got out of bed to investigate.

-Out my window, the moonless sky was naked of clouds.
-To the south, toward the casino in Iowa, the horizon swarmed with unworldly red lights, flickering like fireflies.
+The moonlit sky was naked of clouds and toward the casino to the south, the horizon swarmed with unworldly red lights that flickered like fireflies.

 I returned to bed and nudged my wife.